KageKirin/kagekirin-old.github.com/source/_posts/2012-03-14-mulberry-jam-contd.markdown

 See [here](https://github.com/Toura/mulberry/wiki/Feature-Flags) for info on feature flags that determine whether a given feature is active or not.

-## App customization
+## Xcode-side customization

 ### App Icon, Splash Screen, and Project file
-When generating the app, the default PhoneGap app icon and splash screen, as well as the default Toura (xcodeproj) projects are copied into our app's `<app-root>/build` folder, where they could be further customized.
+When generating the app, the default PhoneGap app icon and splash screen, as well as the default Toura (xcodeproj) projects are copied into the app's `<app-root>/build` folder, where they can be further customized.
 (Although I'm not sure if re-generating the app overwrites the customized versions).

 The source files are located at `<mulberry-root>/builder/project_templates/iOS/Toura` for the projects and further below in `<mulberry-root>/builder/project_templates/iOS/Toura/Resources/icons` and `<mulberry-root>/builder/project_templates/iOS/Toura/Resources/splash` respectively for icons and splash screens.